Table of Contents

 1. Five Point Someone

 Set in the Indian Institute of Technology, Five Point Someone is a story that revolves around three free-spirited students.
 The novel talks about three friends – Hari, Ryan and Alok and their impeccable journey in one of the top engineering colleges of India.
 The novel is a subtle satire on the education system and how students survive the competitive environment.
-The movie 3 Idiots is an adaptation of the novel.
+The Hindi movie 3 Idiots is an adaptation of this novel.

 Year Of Publication: 2004